RohitKumar89/nagp-devops-assignment-2021/README.md

 ex - `spring.datasource.url = jdbc:mysql://mysql-standalone:3306/test`

 3. Create a `Dockerfile` for creating a docker image from the nagp-devops-assignment-2021, exposing 8086 port to run application because on 8080 jenkins is running <br>
-FROM amazoncorretto:8-alpine3.12<br>
+`FROM amazoncorretto:8-alpine3.12`
-COPY target/nagp-assignment.jar /var/lib/nagp-assignment.jar<br>
+`COPY target/nagp-assignment.jar /var/lib/nagp-assignment.jar`
-EXPOSE 8086<br>
+`EXPOSE 8086`
-ENTRYPOINT ["java", "-jar", "/var/lib/nagp-assignment.jar" ]<br>
+`ENTRYPOINT ["java", "-jar", "/var/lib/nagp-assignment.jar" ]`

 4. Using the Dockerfile create the Docker image.
 From the directory of Dockerfile - `docker build . -t nagp-assignment`

-5. Run the Docker image (users-mysql) created in #4.
+5. Run the Docker image (nagp-assignment) created in #4.
 `docker build . -t nagp-assignment`

 ## Useful Docker commands